shunwatai/wed_workshop/README.md

 After the second change, "git add README.md" and "git commit" again Now you can try to "git push", type your uname and pw of github

+Now you can "git log" to see all the commits history, also you can go to the github website and move to that repository, then click the "commits" to see